Caffeine-Jared/CIT171/5th-sunday-lesson-cit171.md

 - Social proof is one of the most influential ways that malicious parties are able to gain access to information or areas where they don't belong.
 - To ensure that we aren't victims of social proofing, we simply need to follow what we know is right.
 Even if the individual claims that your friend has been previously contacted, stick with what you know is right, and the chances of being a victim lowers dramatically.
 - ![social-proof example](https://i.imgur.com/VAhhS76.png)
+- **Challenge Question:**
+	- My last question hinges on 3 Nephi 4:10, in which it says, "But in this thing they were disappointed, for the Nephites did not fear them; but they did fear their God and did supplicate him for protection; therefore, when the armies of Giddianhi did rush upon them they were prepared to meet them; yea, in the strength of the Lord they did receive them." **What must we do to receive protection from God, and how do you think it relates to cybersecurity?**
 ---